Boston University’s Most Notable Alumni

 3. Helen Magill White

 Helen Magill White attended graduate school at Boston University, earning her Ph.D. in Greek in 1877.
 She was the first woman in the U.S. to earn a Ph.D.
-She went on to organize the Howard Collegiate Institute and taught at the Everlyn College for Women, the women’s annex to Princeton University.
+She went on to organize the Howard Collegiate Institute and to teach at Everlyn College for Women, the women’s annex to Princeton University.

 4. Alicia Stone Blackwell